djjd47130/Cayan/README.md

 ## Delphi Support

 This library was written for Delphi 10 Seattle.
 While it should work in most modern Delphi versions, it has not been tested, and there is no guarantee that it will be compatible.
+It is cross-platform compatible, but not thoroughly tested on any platform other than Windows (32bit and 64bit).
+It does not depend on VCL or Firemonkey.
+Past versions of this library have been successfully deployed to MacOS, iOS, and Android, but have gone through extensive modifications since then.
+All current testing is only on Windows.

+The test applications use a combination of VCL and Firemonkey.
+The Emulator and the POS applications are both based on the Firemonkey framework, while the stand-alone test application is on the VCL framework.

 ## Delphi Packages